 When danger feels overwhelming or unavoidable, the body shuts down.
 You may feel numb, foggy, withdrawn, or helpless.

-We all move through these states every day.
+We move back and forth through these states every day.
 Therapy informed by polyvagal theory helps us notice our state and develop tools to regulate and return to a place of safety and connection.

 Why Polyvagal Theory Matters in Therapy